Ally Brooke

-Allyson Brooke Hernandez (born July 7, 1993) is an American singer.
-She is a former member of the girl group Fifth Harmony.
+Allyson Brooke Bracey (née Hernandez; born July 7, 1993) is an American singer.
+She was a member of the girl group Fifth Harmony from 2012 to 2018.
 In 2017, Brooke was featured alongside rapper ASAP Ferg on the single "Look at Us Now" by Lost Kings.
 Afterwards, she released "Perfect" with DJ Topic.
 Following Fifth Harmony's indefinite hiatus, Brooke signed a record deal with Atlantic, and collaborated on the single "Vámonos", with Kris Kross Amsterdam and Messiah.

-Her major label debut single "Low Key" featuring Tyga, was released in 2019.
+Her major label debut single "Low Key" featuring Tyga, was released in January 2019.
 Brooke competed in season 28 of Dancing with the Stars, placing third alongside her partner Sasha Farber.
 Her book Finding Your Harmony was released in 2020.

-Life and Career
+Life and career

-1993-2011: Early life and career beginnings
+1993–2011: Early life and career beginnings

 Allyson Brooke Hernandez was born on July 7, 1993, in San Antonio, Texas, where she was raised by parents Jerry Hernandez and Patricia Castillo.
 She has an older brother, Brandon.
-Brooke was a 6-week-premature baby, weighing in at one pound and fourteen ounces when she was born.
+Brooke was a 14-week-premature baby, weighing in at one pound and fourteen ounces when she was born.
 She is of Mexican descent but did not grow up speaking Spanish, as her parents decided to prevent her from being discriminated against in school.
-Brooke attended Cornerstone Christian Elementary School in San Antonio, and completed her high school education through home-schooling.
+Brooke attended Cornerstone Christian Schools for her elementary education in San Antonio, and completed her high school education through home-schooling.

-2012-2018: The X Factor and Fifth Harmony
+2012–2018: The X Factor and Fifth Harmony

 Brooke auditioned for The X Factor in Austin, Texas, not far from her hometown in San Antonio, singing "On My Knees" from contemporary Christian and Latin pop singer Jaci Velasquez.
 For her bootcamp round she sang against Julia Bullock singing "Knockin' on Heaven's Door".
 She was eliminated during the bootcamp round of competition, but was brought back along with Dinah Jane, Normani, Lauren Jauregui, and Camila Cabello to form the group now known as Fifth Harmony.
 The group advanced to the live shows and managed to finish in third place.
 Her grandfather died during the week 4 performance of "Stronger (What Doesn't Kill You)" by Kelly Clarkson.

 After the finale of The X Factor, Fifth Harmony was signed to Syco Music and Epic Records.
-The group released their first Extended Play (EP), Better Together in 2013, along with the albums Reflection in 2015 and 7/27 in 2016.
+The group released their first extended play (EP), Better Together in 2013, along with the albums Reflection in 2015 and 7/27 in 2016.
 They released their self-titled third studio album Fifth Harmony on August 25, 2017.
-On March 19, 2018, the group announced an indefinite hiatus to focus on their solo projects.
+On March 19, 2018, the group announced an indefinite hiatus to focus on solo projects.